raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

     * This will normally result in an error `file not found`.
 This is to be expected, and TFTP boot servers should be able to handle it.

 From this point the `bootcode.bin` code continues to load the system.
 The first file it will try to access is [`serial_number`]/start.elf.
 If this does not result in a error then any other files to be read will be pre-pended with the `serial_number`.
 This is useful because it enables you to create separate directories with separate start.elf / kernels for your Pis
-To get the serial number for the device you can either try this boot mode and see what file is accessed using tcpdump / wireshark, or you can run a standard Raspbian SD card and `cat /proc/cpuinfo`.
+To get the serial number for the device you can either try this boot mode and see what file is accessed using tcpdump / wireshark, or you can run a standard Raspberry Pi OS SD card and `cat /proc/cpuinfo`.

 If you put all your files into the root of your tftp directory then all following files will be accessed from there.

 ## Debugging the network boot mode

 The first thing to check is that the OTP bit is correctly programmed.
-To do this, you need to add `program_usb_boot_mode=1` to config.txt and reboot (with a standard SD card that boots correctly into Raspbian).
+To do this, you need to add `program_usb_boot_mode=1` to config.txt and reboot (with a standard SD card that boots correctly into Raspberry Pi OS).
 Once you've done this, you should be able to do:

 ```
 $ vcgencmd otp_dump | grep 17: